Frequently Asked Questions

 Traumatic brain injuries are a major cause of mortality and morbidity in the United States, particularly among persons below the age of 45.
 Each year in the United States, nearly 500,000 people are seen in hospital emergency rooms because of a traumatic brain injury.
 The Centers for Disease Control and Prevention (CDC) estimates that approximately 55,000 deaths each year result from TBI and that another 80,000 individuals each year are left with long term physical and psychological disabilities that limit their independence and ability to work.

 Texas is the second most populous state in the United States, and accordingly, CDC statistics indicate that it is second in the nation in terms of occurrences of traumatic brain injury.
 The CDC reports that 144,000 Texans sustain a traumatic brain injury annually.
 Of these, 5,728 are permanently disabled yearly from TBI, and 4,214 Texans die each year from a catastrophic TBI.
 The 75-county North Texas area is the most populous region in the state, and it accounts for a substantial portion of TBI cases in the state (data from the Texas Trauma Registry, Texas Department of Health).

 What happens after brain injury?

 A person with a brain injury is generally taken to the nearest emergency room where the emergency room personnel will determine the severity of the injury.
-Depending upon the severity the patient may be: sent home with instructions to watch out for vomiting, dizziness, or other symptoms of concussion; sent to have further tests to determine the severity of the injury; sent to the hospital floor for observation; sent to the intensive care unit for one-on-one care by trained trauma staff; or rushed to emergency surgery to stop bleeding or to attempt to repair damage to the brain.
+Depending on the severity the patient may be sent home with instructions to watch out for vomiting, dizziness, or other symptoms of concussion; sent to have further tests to determine the severity of the injury; sent to the hospital floor for observation; sent to the intensive care unit for one-on-one care by trained trauma staff; or rushed to emergency surgery to stop bleeding or to attempt to repair damage to the brain.